envytools/envytools/docs/hw/falcon/arith.rst

 Addition/substraction: add, adc, sub, sbb
 =========================================

 Add or substract two values, possibly with carry/borrow.
+The full set of arithmetic flags is always written.

 Instructions:
     ==== ========================= =========